automategreen/docs/source/pc/api/index.html.md

 | async     | boolean | Update the devices asynchronously (default=false) |

 <aside class="notice">
-When `async=true` the API response will be a 202 with no body.
+When <code>async=true</code> the API response will be a 202 with no body.
 The device's response will be stored in `function` status.
 The request to status the device will persist even if the devices is unreachable.
 The device's status will be updated it is connected.
 </aside>

 ## Refresh the Device Status